 News and important announcements to be read by everyone on the local machine.
+This newsgroup is usually mandatory so insure that important announcements reach all users.
 This newsgroup is usually mandatory.
-The list of mandatory newsgroups varies locally. csmsgs.)
+The list of mandatory newsgroups varies locally.

-4.11.2.
+4.15.2.
 FA Newsgroups

 FA groups are 'from the ARPANET' and are mostly copies of mailing lists or 'digests' distributed on that network.
 A digest is a collection of mail, much like a newsletter, that is put together by an editor and sent out every so often.
 A special convention applies to submissions to FA newsgroups.
 As previously described, you should not post directly to the newsgroup, since this will be seen by people on USENET but not by the people on the ARPANET who get the list directly mailed to them.
 Instead, send mail to the return address on any article, by using the reply command to readnews.
-For example, to post to fa.human-nets, the reply command might mail to ucbvax!C70:human-nets fa.arms-d People worried about nukes.
+For example, to post to fa.human-nets, the reply command might mail to ucbvax!C70:human-nets fa.arms-d fa.arpa-bboard